agni-datta/csLaTeX/cslecture/README.md

 - Use with the `article` document class.
 Behavior is undefined on `book` or `report`.
 - Do not call `\maketitle` with a custom redefinition: the package replaces it with its own boxed header.
+- Do not load `amsthm` or `thmtools`.
+The package contains its own TeX Live 2026-compatible `ntheorem` setup.
 - Loads `babel` without language options.
 Choose document languages through the class options or load `babel` explicitly before `cslecture`.

 ### Usage